CCADynamicsGroup/SummerSchoolHandbook/source/projects.rst

 ==================

-Starting on Monday July 12 through the end of the summer school, each student will be grouped with a set of mentors (possibly in small groups!) to work on research projects.
+Starting on Monday July 12 through the end of the summer school, each student will be paired with a set of mentors (possibly in small groups!) to work on research projects.
 The project ideas will be shared and introduced during the first week of the summer school by the mentors.